puzzle/ops-techlab-rancher/labs/35_certificaterotation.md

 ## Lab 3.5: Certificate Rotation

 By default, Kubernetes clusters require certificates and Rancher launched Kubernetes clusters automatically generate certificates for the Kubernetes components.
 Rotating these certificates is important before the certificates expire as well as if a certificate is compromised.
-After the certificates are rotated, the Kubernetes components are automatically restarted.
 Check the [Rancher Documentation](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/certificate-rotation/) for more details.

 Certificates can be rotated for the following services: